Hoverth/Hoverth/README.md

 I’m a mature and enthusiastic university student wanting to get into the tech industry, specialising in software developement and systems administration.

-##### My skills
+#### My skills

 Programming languages and frameworks:
- - Python (General, Django and Command-Line)
- - C/C++ (Command-Line and Embedded)
- - Rust (Desktop & Command-Line)
- - POSIX shell scripting
- - HTML & CSS
+ - Python, C/C++, Rust, POSIX shell scripting, HTML & CSS
- - Basic Java
- - Basic JavaScript and TypeScript
- - Basic SQL (MariaDB, SQLite3, and PostgreSQL)

 Software:
- - Git & GitHub
- - Docker Containers
- - Nginx, Apache and Caddy web-servers
- - VS Code, IntelliJ, Neovim and other
+ - Git & GitHub, Docker Containers, Nginx, Apache and Caddy web-servers, VS Code, IntelliJ, Neovim and other

-Familiarity with Linux environments & their administration
+Familiarity with Linux environments & their administration:
- - GNU Core utilities
- - SSH & tmux
- - SystemD & Cron
- - User management & file permissions
- - Bash, Zsh, and other POSIX-compatible shells
+ - GNU Core utilities, SSH & tmux, SystemD & Cron, User management & file permissions, Bash, Zsh, and other POSIX-compatible shells

 <!--
 **Hoverth/Hoverth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.